mel-project/docs.melproject.org/developer-guides/using-wallets/melswap-guide.md

 ---
-description: A guide on swapping tokens on Themelio.
+description: A guide on swapping tokens on Mel.
 ---

 # Swapping tokens